sergiyblazhievsky/jrsh/README.md

 jrsh help
 ```

-## How to install
+## How to build

-To install [JRSH](https://github.com/Krasnyanskiy/jrs-command-line-tool), just pen a terminal window and invoke
+To build [JRSH](https://github.com/Krasnyanskiy/jrs-command-line-tool), just pen a terminal window and invoke
 ```java
 mvn clean install
 ```